There lives an angel and her name is Miguelina. She is one of the most inspirational people I know.

 The Dominican Republic School

-However, Miguelina’s dream didn’t end there, instead it expanded.
+However, Miguelina’s dream didn’t end there, instead, it expanded.
 She decided to build an elementary school with classes through to grade 6 with real classrooms and resources.
 She and Gustavo had managed to save enough money to buy some land next to where they lived and whenever they had any extra money they would buy cement blocks.

 Slowly, one block at a time construction began and then stopped when they had no more money, and then began and stopped again, and began and stopped again.
-It was a heart wrenching process not knowing from one week to the next if they would have enough money for the next stage of construction.
+It was a heart-wrenching process not knowing from one week to the next if they would have enough money for the next stage of construction.

 Even though the odds of building the school seemed stacked against them, Miguelina was undeterred.
 She had an unwavering faith in the “Higher Power”.
-Through her hard work, dedication and generous support of a few dedicated foreigners who have been touched by Miguelina’s quest, she received enough money to finish the school!
+Through her hard work, dedication and generous support of a few dedicated foreigners who have been touched by Miguelina’s quest, she received enough money to finish school!

 The new school opened in September 2005.
-Even though the building was mostly a shell, with no windows and doors, the beauty of the dream and the obvious learning that was taking place was apparent as soon as you walked through the door.
+Even though the building was mostly a shell, with no windows and doors, the beauty of the dream and the obvious learning that was taking place were apparent as soon as you walked through the door.

 The first day of school at the new Dominican Republic School.

 Since September 2005 the school has had windows and doors donated.
 All of the classrooms are colorfully painted.
 There are four working toilets instead of the original one.
-A new school playground was donated and the school now has 12 teachers and a full time volunteer!
+A new school playground was donated and the school now has 12 teachers and a full-time volunteer!

-My friends and family who have visited the school all agree that Miguelina is a living angel and in every case they have shared the story with their friends and asked them to sponsor.
+My friends and family who have visited the school all agree that Miguelina is a living angel and in every case, they have shared the story with their friends and asked them to sponsor.
 The sponsorship program has been a success thus far.
 Many are empathetic to the plight of the Dominican children and want to help.

 Miguelina, the angel of Dominican Republic School.